MadLittleMods/zig-ocr-neural-network/dev-notes.md

 ---

-Note: You might only care about this section if you're trying to figure out why we need a `gradient` function for `SoftMax` or are trying to understand the code in `calculateOutputLayerShareableNodeDerivatives(...)`.
+Note: You might only care about this section if you're trying to figure out why we need a `jacobian_row` function for `SoftMax` or are trying to understand the code in `calculateOutputLayerShareableNodeDerivatives(...)`.
 It's mainly just to illustrate a point for comparison with the derivative of multi-input activation functions like `SoftMax` explained in the section below.

-We don't need to specify a `gradient` function for single-input activation functions.
+We don't need to specify a `jacobian_row` function for single-input activation functions.
 We can simply use the `derivative` with a single-input activation functions.

 This characteristic can be conveyed by using a Jacobian matrix to get the derivative of